DBU-AUS/tbu-simulation/emergence/README.md

 # TBU Emergence Validation

-Computational validation of observer structure emergence from N[ω] selection, as described in Appendix R of "The Everywhen: Unifying Quantum and Classical Mechanics through 4D Thermodynamics."
+Computational validation of observer structure emergence from N[ω] selection, as described in Appendix R of "Entropy Maximisation under Conservation Constraints on 4D Geometries: Testable Predictions"

 ## Overview